apache/pulsar/faq.md

 ## Getting Started

 ### What is the minimum requirements for Apache Pulsar ?
-You need three kind of clusters: bookie, broker, and zookeeper.
+You need three kinds of clusters: bookie, broker, and zookeeper.
 If you do not have enough resources, you can also run the three clusters on the same machine.
 ---
 ## Concepts and Design